-Citizens or legal permanent residents of the United States need a drivers license and birth certificate or form of citizenship (passport) to enter Canada, but ARE required to have passports in order to re-enter the United States if 18 years or older.
+Citizens or legal permanent residents of the United States need a drivers license and birth certificate or proof of citizenship (passport) to enter Canada.
+Note that you ARE required to have passports in order to re-enter the United States if 18 years or older.

 To assist officers in expediting the process, especially to re-enter the United States native-born citizens MUST have a passport and should carry a birth, baptismal, or voter’s certificate.
 Proof of residence may also be required.
 Naturalized U.S. citizens should carry a naturalization certificate or other evidence of citizenship.
 Legal, permanent residents of the United States who are not U.S. citizens are advised to carry their Alien Reg.
 Receipt Card (U.S. Form 1-151 or Form 1-551).
 Persons under 18 years of age who are not accompanied by an adult should bring a letter from a parent or guardian giving them permission to enter Canada.

 The entry of vehicles and vacation trailers into Canada for touring purposes is generally a quick and routine matter.
 Customs permits, if required, are issued at the time of entry.
 Rental vehicles or trailers are also admissible, however, the vehicle registration forms should be carried together with a copy of the rental agreement.
 Visitors entering Canada with vehicles not registered to themselves should carry a letter from the owner indicating authorized use of the vehicle.
 Note: Guidelines for entry by private aircraft or boats are also available from Tourism Canada.